-Pizzoccheri Recipe from our Authentic Farm to Table Cooking Vacation
+Pizzoccheri Recipe from our Authentic Lombardy Cooking Vacation

 While pizzoccheri is largely considered a comfort food dish, it’s popular year round in the Valtellina Valley, which is nestled among the beautiful Alps mountains in Northern Italy.
 Don’t let the name of the dish fool you.
 This pasta dish has nothing to do with pizza.
 Rather, the origin of the word most likely refers to piz, which means piece, or pinzare, or “to press,” which may refer to the flat shape of the pasta.

 With the first recipe of pizzoccheri (pronounced peet-zoh-CHAY-ree) dating back to the 1700s and the village of Teglio, it truly is a local dish made with all local ingredients.
 For starters, the pasta is made from buckwheat that grows on the south-facing slopes of the Alps.

 Since the buckwheat itself is soft, most recipes, such as the one below from one of our Lombardy cooking vacations, call for combining the buckwheat flour with semolina or wheat flour.
 Then, when the pasta is made by hand, as so many families in Lombardy do, this kind of tagliatelle pasta ends up looking like egg noodles, as they’re stocky in shape.
 While the pasta itself looks a bit grey in color due to the buckwheat, don’t let the color deter you, as it’s still delicious — especially when paired with pizzoccheri’s other hearty ingredients, including cabbage, potatoes, and butter.
 And, of course, don’t forget the local Casera cheese.

 - 150g (5 1/2 oz) butter